Laksa: Origin

+In traditional Sundanese community of Baduy in Banten province, there is a harvest ceremony involving the making of laksa, called ngalaksa ceremony.
+Ngalaksa is a Sundanese traditional harvest thanksgiving ceremony, in which a traditional noodle-like laksa dish made of rice flour is prepared and consumed communally.
+In old Sundanese language the term laksa also means "noodle", which is the same meaning as in Javanese Kawi counterpart.

 In Indonesia, the dish is believed to have been born from the mixing of the cultures and cooking practices of local people and Chinese immigrants.
 Historians believe laksa is a dish that was born from actual intermarriage.
 In early coastal pecinan (Chinese settlement) in maritime Southeast Asia, it was only Chinese men that ventured abroad out from China to trade.
 When settling down in the new town, these Chinese traders and sailors set out to find local wives, and these women began incorporating local spices and coconut milk into Chinese noodle soup served to their husbands.
 This creates the hybrid Chinese-local (Malay or Javanese) culture called Peranakan culture.
 As Peranakan Chinese communities have blended their ancestors' culture with local culture, Peranakan communities in different places now demonstrate diversity according to the local flavour.

 Ingredients

 A wide variety of laksa exists in Southeast Asia, with regional and vendor-specific differences.
 Laksa can be broadly categorized by its two main ingredients: noodles and soup.
 Most preparations of laksa are garnished with herbs.
 Two of the most widely used herbs are mint and Vietnamese coriander, known in Malay as daun kesum or by its colloquial name daun laksa "laksa leaf".
 Another popular garnish used for many laksa recipes is the unopened flower bud of the torch ginger, usually sliced or shredded.